-Summary: The certificate of debt consisting of decrees is traditionally interpreted as the Law of Moses, concluding that Col. 2:14 teaches that the Law of Moses has been cancelled.
+The certificate of debt consisting of decrees (Col 2:14) is traditionally interpreted as the Law of Moses, concluding that Col 2:14 teaches that the Law of Moses has been canceled.
 However, many interpret it as the penalty for our sins, in terms of the Law, for reasons such as:

-The word cheirographon (translated “certificate of debt” by the NASB), is used only here in the entire Bible.
-Outside the Bible it consistently is a note of indebtedness written in one’s own hand as a proof of obligation.
+(1) The word cheirographon (translated as “certificate of debt” by the NASB), is used only here in the entire Bible.
+Outside the Bible, it consistently is a note of indebtedness written in one’s own hand as a proof of obligation.

-Most translations renders it as the record of our sins that has been canceled; not the Law of Moses.
+(2) Most translations render it as the record of our sins that has been canceled; not the Law of Moses.

-Verse 14 must be read with verse 13, which would define cheirographon as being “dead in your transgressions”.
+(3) Col 1:14 must be read with Col 1:13, which would define cheirographon as being “dead in your transgressions”.

-Ephesians 2:15 should not be used to conclude that Colossians 2:14 refers to the Law of Moses because different things are cancelled in these two verses for two different purposes.
+(4) Ephesians 2:15 should not be used to conclude that Colossians 2:14 refers to the Law of Moses because different things are canceled in these two verses for two different purposes.

-The deception, as described by the letter, is non-Jewish, indicated by the emphasis on the supernatural, the worship of angels and visions, on mystery and knowledge and on self-abasement and the severe treatment of the body.
-Paul calls it a “philosophy” and a “self-made religion”.
-A statement that the Law of Moses has been cancelled does not fit this context.
+(5) The deception, as described by the letter, is non-Jewish, as indicated by the emphasis on the supernatural, the worship of angels and visions, mystery and knowledge, self-abasement, and the severe treatment of the body.
+Paul calls it a “philosophy” and a “self-made religion.”
+A statement that the Law of Moses has been canceled does not fit this context.

-The Colossians still observed the Jewish holy days, but this does not mean that the deception included Jewish legalism.
+(5) The Colossians still observed the Jewish holy days, but this does not mean that the deception included Jewish legalism.
 The Colossians observed these days in a joyous, festive manner, while the Colossian false teachers preached “self-abasement” and “severe treatment of the body”.
-It is therefore concluded that the Colossian deception criticized the believers for HOW they observed the Jewish special days (2:16).
+It is therefore concluded that the Colossian deception criticized the believers for HOW they observed the Jewish special days (Col 2:16).

-The purpose here is to determine what this “certificate of debt consisting of decrees” is, that was “against us”, but that was “canceled out” by being “nailed … to the cross” (2:14).
+The purpose here is to determine what this “certificate of debt consisting of decrees” is, that was “against us”, but that was “canceled out” by being “nailed … to the cross” (Col 2:14).

 Law of Moses – The KJV translation of this phrase is the “handwriting of ordinances”.
 This sounds like the Law of Moses, which Moses wrote up by hand.
 Support for this interpretation includes the following: